TL;DR

 We write a lot about different types of shared “workspaces”, be it on the Optix blog or on other external sites like Coworking Resources.
 There are many things that these shared spaces all have in common, but one thing stands out – entrepreneurship.

-At its core, what shared spaces are doing are enabling entrepreneurs to succeed across a wide variety of industries.
-Whereas once this was only limited to knowledge workers in coworking spaces, now it can apply to many more industries.
+At its core, shared spaces are enabling entrepreneurs to succeed across a wide variety of industries.
+Whereas once this was only limited to knowledge workers in coworking spaces, now it can be applied to so many different industries — including shared kitchens.
+Commissary kitchens encourage more entrepreneurship in the food industry, empowering chefs to go out on their own without requiring extensive resources.

-While before, entrepreneurs in the food industry needed large corporations or extensive capital to start a business, now they are free to operate independently at a lower cost to entry.
+While before, culinary entrepreneurs were largely dependent on large corporations or extensive capital to start a business, now they are free to operate independently at a lower price point.

 In turn, these kitchens make entrepreneurship more accessible, while promoting a more collaborative and sustainable food ecosystem.